-Class Course Designer Technical Delegate Cross Country Judge Stewards CCN65-S List 3 or above One of these above List 3 or above officials must List 3 or above be List 2 or List 3 or above CCN80-S CCN80-S List 3 or List 3 or above above One of these officials must be List 2 or above CCN95-S/L CCN95-S/I List 3 or List 2 or List List 2 or above List 3 or above CCN105-S/L CCN 1-S/L List 3 or above List 2 or above List 2 or above List 2 or above CCN 2-S/L List 2 or List 2 or List 2 or above above List 2 or above CCN 3-S/L List 2 or List 2 or above One of these officials must be List 1 List 1 List 2 or above CCN 4-S/L All Officials must be List 1 List 2 or above
+Class Course Designer CD Technical Delegate TD Cross Country Judge XCJ Chief Steward CCN65-S List 3 or above One of these above List 3 or above officials must above CCN80-S above List 3 or above officials must above CCN95-S/L List 3 or above List 3 with List 1 CD & XCJ or a List 1 TD supervising.
+Otherwise List 2 or above List 2 or above List 2 or Above.
+List 3 can assist only.
+CCN105-S/L CCN 1-S/L List 3 with List 1 TD & XCJ or a List 1 CD supervising.
+Otherwise List 2 or above List 2 or above List 2 or above CCN 2-S/L List 2 or above List 2 or above List 2 or above CCN 3-S/L List 1.
+If eith are list 2 the be a List 1 o role to super vise.
+List 1 CCN 4-S/L All Officials r nust be List 1

-- 1. All Officials must declare to the Organising Committee any real or perceived conflict of interest that may influence decisions or actions that the said official may take prior to or during the event before accepting an appointment. - 1.1 Conflict of Interest could be, but not limited to, family relationships competing or officiating, ownership or financial interest in a horse competing, training (coaching, training or schooling with or without monetary compensation) of horse and or rider, wanting to compete at

-- the event, recent ownership of a horse or any other occurrence that may influence a decision. - 2.
+- 1. All Officials must declare to the Organising Committee any real or perceived conflict of interest that may influence decisions or actions that the said official may take prior to or during the event before accepting an appointment. - 1.1 Conflict of Interest could be, but not limited to, family relationships competing or officiating, ownership or financial interest in a horse competing, training (coaching, training or schooling with or without monetary compensation) of horse and or rider, wanting to compete at the event, recent ownership of a horse or any other occurrence that may influence a decision. - 2.
 The Official having accepted the appointment and the Organising Committee have the duty to eliminate or minimise any conflict prior to the event starting but in so doing must not in any way compromise the safety, efficiency, or legality of the event. - 3.
 The Organising Committees must complete the Declaration of Interest form setting out any actual or perceived conflict of interests for all officials.
-This document must be sent along with the proposed list of officials to the Sports Manager as part of the Event Schedule 8 weeks prior to the event (Article 616). - 4.
-The Sports Manager and Technical Advisory Group reserve the right to contact the Organising Committee concerning either the event's List of Officials or Declaration of Interest documentation before the event. - 4.1.
+This document must be sent along with the proposed list of officials to the Sport Manager as part of the Event Schedule 8weeks prior to the event (Article 616). - 4.
+The Sport Manager and Technical Advisory Group reserve the right to contact the Organising Committee concerning either the event's List of Officials or Declaration of Interest documentation before the event. - 4.1.
 The Declaration of Interest document should be available at the Event for review by all competitors, supporters, volunteers, and officials upon request. - 5.
 If a Conflict of Interest arises during the event, this will fall under the jurisdiction of the Ground Jury and in particular the President of the Ground Jury/Chief Cross Country Judge.
 (Article 624)